 Choosing the Perfect Sunglasses for Your Face Shape

-Firstly, whilst there are a great number of variations and every face is obviously unique, it's widely considered that there are 4 key face shapes / structures:
+Whilst there are a great number of types and every face is unique, it's widely considered that there are 4 key face shapes:

--- most people fit into one of these categories or are variation of these core shapes.
+-- most people fit into one of these categories or are a variation of these core shapes.